Create an app-store Smart Link

 | Default URL (Fallback) | Where people land when their device matches no store route |

-| App Icon URL | App icon shown in the store-routing screen (optional) |
+| App Icon URL | Stored for your records; not currently shown anywhere during the redirect (optional) |

-| Amazon Appstore URL / Huawei AppGallery URL | Extra Android store destinations, shown when your plan includes them (optional) |
+| Amazon Appstore URL / Huawei AppGallery URL | Extra Android store destinations (optional) |

 | Enable Expiration Date | End date for the OmniLab Smart Link (optional) |